google/nerfies/README.md

-# Deformable Neural Radiance Fields
+# Nerfies: Deformable Neural Radiance Fields

-This is the code for Deformable Neural Radiance Fields, a.k.a.
-Nerfies.
+This is the code for Nerfies: Deformable Neural Radiance Fields.

  * [Project Page](https://nerfies.github.io)
  * [Paper](https://arxiv.org/abs/2011.12948)
  * [Video](https://www.youtube.com/watch?v=MrKrnHhk8IA)

-This codebase contains a re-implementation of Nerfies using [JAX](https://github.com/google/jax), building on [JaxNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf).
+This codebase is implemented using [JAX](https://github.com/google/jax), building on [JaxNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf).

-We have been careful to match implementation details and have reproduced the original results presented in the paper.
+This repository has been updated to reflect the version used for our ICCV 2021 submission.

 ## Demo